If you need to find a new home for your rabbit, you need to read our policy regarding rehoming, which you will find here:

 For an informative film about what to feed your rabbit, have a look at the following:

-Although I often bond our rescued rabbits into suitable pairs, I no longer can provide a bonding service for other rabbits.
-However, I am very happy to advise!
+Although our rescued rabbits are almost always bonded into suitable pairs, I no longer can provide a bonding service for other rabbits if neither have come from us.
+However, I am very happy to advise in such cases.
 Do have a read of the bonding article too as there is a lot of helpful information included in there.

 Guinea pigs are available in compatible pairs or small groups, or as singles to match with your lonely guinea pig.
 They are all given an injection of Ivermectin on arrival to ensure they are not carrying mites.
 Our guinea pigs are kept in a non-heated shed in the winter so can be housed either outside or inside in their new home.
 However, if they are to be outside you must ensure they are situated in a sheltered position and the accommodation is thoroughly insulated to ensure they are kept warm, dry and draft-free.